International Space Station: Power and thermal control

 The station's large solar panels generate a high potential voltage difference between the station and the ionosphere.
 This could cause arcing through insulating surfaces and sputtering of conductive surfaces as ions are accelerated by the spacecraft plasma sheath.
 To mitigate this, plasma contactor units create current paths between the station and the ambient space plasma.

 The station's systems and experiments consume a large amount of electrical power, almost all of which is converted to heat.
 To keep the internal temperature within workable limits, a passive thermal control system (PTCS) is made of external surface materials, insulation such as MLI, and heat pipes.
 If the PTCS cannot keep up with the heat load, an External Active Thermal Control System (EATCS) maintains the temperature.
 The EATCS consists of an internal, non-toxic, water coolant loop used to cool and dehumidify the atmosphere, which transfers collected heat into an external liquid ammonia loop.
-From the heat exchangers, ammonia is pumped into external radiators that emit heat as infrared radiation, then back to the station.
+From the heat exchangers, ammonia is pumped into external radiators that emit heat as infrared radiation, then the ammonia is cycled back to the station.
 The EATCS provides cooling for all the US pressurised modules, including Kibō and Columbus, as well as the main power distribution electronics of the S0, S1 and P1 trusses.
 It can reject up to 70 kW.
 This is much more than the 14 kW of the Early External Active Thermal Control System (EEATCS) via the Early Ammonia Servicer (EAS), which was launched on STS-105 and installed onto the P6 Truss.